Facts About Yeti Crabs, Hydrothermal Vents, and Cold Seeps

 Many people would probably consider Kiwa hirsuta to be the most attractive yeti crab.
 The crab is a pale creature just under 0.152 metres or six inches long.
 It has a few hairs on its undersurface, but most of its long, silky blond hairs are on its legs, especially its front claws.
 A "furry" crab is very strange site to see, since fur is associated with mammals, not crustaceans.

 The role of the bacteria on the legs of Kiwa hirsuta isn't yet certain.
-The bacteria may be a source of food or they may remove poisonous minerals from the water around hydrothermal vents, enabling the crabs to live there.
+The bacteria may be a source of food, or they may remove poisonous minerals from the water around hydrothermal vent and enable the crabs to live there.
 The crabs have been observed eating mussels and fighting over shrimp, so they may be carnivorous or omnivorous.